Great grandmother Yvonne Jack was just 16 when she met Neville who had recently arrived from the Caribbean island of Saint Vincent.

 The couple read about Hughenden Gardens Retirement Village and decided they were interested in moving in.
 Neville had worked at the BroomWade factory, which was on the site of the new village.

 ‘Neville was very kind.
 If ever I wanted anything instead of telling him I’d drop hints and before I knew it I would have it,’ Yvonne recalls.
 ‘He would listen, he would remember.
 We talked about it a lot.
 I think he was quite excited about the village.’

 Sadly Neville died of cancer in June 2016, aged 77.
-And Yvonne is happy to buy a one bedroom apartment in the village, where she will live alone.
+And Yvonne is happy to buy a one bedroom apartment in the village, where she now lives alone.

 She says there have been times when she felt devastated with loneliness without Neville, who was at her side for more than 50 years.

 She remembers how he would sit in the living room on a Saturday, the smell of her baking wafting in from the kitchen, enjoying her warm scones straight from the oven.
 He was always supportive, if she ran out of ingredients for her cakes he would go to town to buy them for her.
 Now there’s no-one to eat her scones, living on her own there’s no-one to talk to.
 ‘The kids come as much as they can but they’ve got their own lives,’ she says.